eth-cscs/openstack/cli/README.md

 # pip install -U python-openstackclient lxml oauthlib python-swiftclient python-heatclient
 ```

-Then in order to load the environment, download and source the [pollux.env](pollux.env) file above.
+Then in order to load the environment, download and source the [castor.env](castor.env) file above.
 ```
 # cd /root
 # git clone https://github.com/eth-cscs/openstack
-# source openstack/cli/pollux.env
+# source openstack/cli/castor.env
 ```
 Now don't forget to commit your Docker image, from another shell, so that these changes are not lost: ```docker commit 123someid123 openstack_cli``` (you can get the ID with ```docker ps```).
 Otherwise you need to start from scratch next time you do a ```docker run```